Logo

 console.log(this); // In browsers, this refers to the Window object

-However, in strict mode, this
+However, in strict mode, this remains undefined when used in this context.

-in Event Handlers
+4. this in Event Handlers

-usually refers to the DOM element that triggered the event.
+In event handlers, this usually refers to the DOM element that triggered the event.

 Example: